lbohsung/sedprep/README.md

 5. **Sediment Data Preprocessing**: After estimating the necessary parameters, `sedprep` provides a function to preprocess sediment data, ensuring that your data is corrected for known distortions and ready for scientific analysis.

-The main package is using a Kalman Filter approach.
-An MCMC approach is implemented in the `mcmc` branch.

 ## Citation
 If you use :code:`sedprep`, please cite the corresponding papers